Create, test, and tune a DLP policy

 - "Can you order me a new laptop.
 Use my VISA number 1111-1111-1111-1111, expiry 11/22, and send me the estimated delivery date when you have it."

 - "My laptop serial number is 2222-2222-2222-2222 and it was purchased on 11/2010.
 By the way, is my travel visa approved yet?"

 A good reference to keep bookmarked is Sensitive information type entity definitions that explains how each information type is detected.

 When the risks of data leakage aren't entirely obvious, it's difficult to work out where exactly you should start with implementing DLP.
 Fortunately, DLP policies can be run in "test mode", allowing you to gauge their effectiveness and accuracy before you turn them on.

 DLP policies for Exchange Online can be managed through the Exchange admin center.
 But you can configure DLP policies for all workloads through the Security & Compliance Center, so that's what I'll use for demonstrations in this article.
 In the Security & Compliance Center you'll find the DLP policies under Data loss prevention > Policy.
 Click on Create a policy to start.

-Office 365 provides a range of DLP policy templates you can use to create DLP policies.
+Microsoft 365 provides a range of DLP policy templates you can use to create DLP policies.
 Let's say that you're an Australian business.
 You can filter the policy templates to display only those that are relevant to Australia, which fall into the general categories of Financial, Medical and Health, and Privacy.